 I provided something for every visitor's physical well-being in advance.
 At least that was the plan.
 I love it when a plan works.
 Be it the spicy Pringles crisps, which he actually can't stand, but finds so cool.
 Alcohol-free Tanquery Gin for the G+T lovers among us who unfortunately still had to drive.
 The Fever Tree tonic that she likes so much.
 The Botucal for my girlfriend runs out here anyway, as does my Aperol.
 The Chio cheese dips to go with the 12 kg of tortillas and chips, on the other hand, I wouldn't normally have had in the house as a convinced vegan.
 The 0.33 Coke in the original Coca-Cola glass bottle - not only for the sake of the environment, but also for the sake of better taste, I do without plastics wherever possible at parties - we would have had it here.
 But not the Jackie.
 With this order, I had to jump over my own shadow.
 Figuratively speaking.
 Physically, jumping is known to be somewhat difficult for me.
 On the other hand, buying lentils in any conceivable form is no problem at all.
 The main thing is plenty of liquid.
 What my food-allergic guests - who can't tolerate much other food - can't eat, we'll soon be chasing through my food processor.
 Turn it into a PEG-suitable tube feed.
 So, when I have a PEG.
 I have to get some benefit out of it.
 And I love lentils.
 And I miss lentils.

-But I wasn't the only one who tried to do something good for my friends; I also received a lot of presents.
+But it wasn't just me who tried to do something good for my friends, I was also given plenty of presents.
 Although I had actually asked for nothing to be given to me.
 And that's why I came up with something special this year.
 A fundraising campaign.
 And my, what a success.
-The thing really exceeded everyone's expectations.
-I initiated it all on Facebook.
-Simply because I'm an old fart who's not familiar with insta and all that newfangled stuff.
-Under the title "Patrick's birthday fundraiser for ALS-mobil e.V."
-I called for donations for this very association.
-Because it is financed exclusively by donations, it depends on them.
-The association itself helps and supports people with ALS.
-Because this disease brings with it many challenges, not least of a financial nature.
-You mustn't forget that I'm probably the great exception in this respect.
-I have worked very hard for years to achieve this, forgoing holidays and weekends for 15 years or more.
-I claim to have earned it, to be able to afford many things that I need.
-But as I said, I'm probably the exception and I think it's great that there are still associations and people who support me in such cases.
+It really exceeded everyone's expectations.
+I initiated it all via Facebook.
+Simply because I'm an old bloke who doesn't know his way around insta and all that new-fangled stuff.
+Under the title „Patrick's birthday fundraiser for ALS-mobil e.V.“, I called on people to donate to this very association.
+Because it is financed exclusively by donations, it is dependent on them.
+The organisation itself helps and supports people with ALS.
+Because this disease brings with it many challenges, not least financial ones.
+It's important to remember that I'm probably the big exception when it comes to this.
+I've worked very hard for years, giving up holidays and weekends for 15 years or more.
+I would cheekily say that I deserve to be able to afford a lot of the things I need.
+But as I said, I'm probably the exception and I think it's great that there are still organisations and people out there who provide support in such cases.
 And so this year I wanted to make sure that these supporters also receive some support.
-Facebook suggested a donation target of 250 €.
-That was too little for me.
-I doubled the amount and added one more:
+Facebook suggested a donation target of €250.
+That wasn't enough for me.
+I doubled the amount and went one better:

 https://www.facebook.com/donate/774410683618091/10158601043850808/